 SELECT employee_id, employee_name, city, uid_col from employee;

-As we can see in the above screenshot the UID_COL shows a unique number generated from the function SYS_GUID ().
+As we can see in the above screenshot, the UID_COL shows a unique number generated from the function SYS_GUID ().

 In the above section, we discussed a few examples to get a better understanding of using this function.
 Now, we will discuss the advantages of using this function.
 This function can be used as a default value for a primary key.
 This function can be used as an alternative instead of a sequence which we generally use.
-The numbers generated are always unique because the number generated from this function consists of three parts: reference to the network address of the host who generated the UUID, a timestamp and the last component is a randomly generated component which means that it will always be unique.
-One important point to note is that the numbers generated are not sequential but generally random and it also reduces contention for hot blocks and we cannot perform arithmetical operations.
+The numbers generated are always unique because the number generated from this function consists of three parts: a reference to the network address of the host who generated the UUID, a timestamp, and the last component is a randomly generated component which means that it will always be unique.
+One important point to note is that the numbers generated are not sequential but generally random, and it also reduces contention for hot blocks, and we cannot perform arithmetical operations.

-In this article, we discussed the definition of the topic SYS_GUID() in the beginning of the article.
+In this article, we discussed the definition of the topic SYS_GUID() at the beginning of the article.
 Later we discussed the syntax of the function and the working of the function.
 We discussed a few examples and ended the article with the advantages of this function.